 See It Through Your Heart

 When I know it's good my body responds: interrupted breath, faint hum in ears.
 For a moment I am not present.
 The length of a good shutter speed.
 But more like an ocean plunge, yet, not as jarring.
 Submerged for the briefest moment.
 The sensation is subtle yet, in that moment, an instant of clarity.
 I don’t even bother to review the image to see if it was properly exposed, composed, and all those other technical rules I can’t ever keep in my brain.
 They no longer exist because I know I got it.
-The body keeps the score and my heart knows it has won.
+The body keeps the score and my heart has won.

-Harvey refers to these signals as “bio feedback".
+Harvey refers to these physical signals as “bio feedback".
 Through the lens of photography, I call it seeing through my heart.
 And the more I get out of my head and trust that the heart guides the eye, the more alive my work becomes.

-This is what advances my craft, my style as a photographer.
+This is what advances my craft, my personal style as a photographer.
 And, in my opinion, what makes good photography.
 When I’m a terrible photographer I am thinking.
 The brain has paralyzed the heart.
 I feel nothing and I know the image will be flat, dead.
 An alive image has its own heartbeat and that pulse and rhythm is passed on to the viewer.
 It will stay in the body and imprint the soul because it was felt.

 Sierra takes about 15-20 beats before she leaps into the green swirled black and blue water below.
 She emerges in an intimate tangle of pink lacy fabric.
 Exhilarated.
 My breath catches as if I had leapt in with her.
-I have come up for air, and I knew we nailed it.
+I have come up for air, and I know we nailed it.
 I don’t even remember taking the plunge, let alone the photos.

 Anna is very pregnant as she awkwardly shifts her weight upright from a bed of ferns.
 A single leaf is caught in the tangle of her hair and it’s all I can see.
 I know it will be my favorite from our time together.
 And I wonder if there is a mother out there who recalls the very first time she pointed out a falling leaf to her baby and called it magic.